By Danielle DeSimone

 Since the COVID-19 pandemic, more military spouses have tuned into these online events, and many of the USO’s other military spouse programs have gone virtual, too.
-Through such events, military spouses from all over the world to tune in and connect with each other online in order to build friendships, no matter the distance.
+Through such events, military spouses from all over the world can tune in and connect online in order to build friendships, no matter the distance.
 Your fellow military spouses are the only people in the world who truly understand the challenges and joys of being a “MilSpouse,” and those kinds of friendships are invaluable.

 Yes, despite the stereotypes of life as a military spouse, you can have a robust and rewarding career throughout your service member spouse’s career in the military.
 Many spouses can take advantage of their service member’s Post-9/11 GI Bill benefits, which can include payment assistance for college, graduate school and other training programs to further your career.

 Since life as a military spouse often translates to a life on the move, military spouses can also take advantage of remote jobs that allow their employees to work anywhere in the world.
-Many of these jobs exist in the technology sector; in fact, Google partnered with the USO to fund scholarships for service members and military spouses to earn their Google IT Support Professional Certificate.
-This certificate can assist participants in spring boarding into an IT support career, which often offers remote work opportunities.
+Many of these jobs exist in the technology sector; in fact, Google previously partnered with the USO to fund scholarships for service members and military spouses to earn their Google IT Support Professional Certificate.
+This certificate could assist participants in springboarding into an IT support career, which often offers remote work opportunities.

-If IT support isn’t in your wheelhouse, military spouses can utilize the USO Pathfinder® Transition Program to find a career path that works for them.
+Military spouses can also utilize the USO Pathfinder® Transition Program to find a career path that works for them.
 This program assists members of the military community in preparing for life beyond the military by creating with a customized action plan for further education, employment, financial readiness and more.

 Being a military spouse is challenging.
 However, as you explore your latest new home, navigate the loneliness of nine months of deployment or tackle the stress of a life constantly on the move, you’ll slowly but surely grow a backbone of steel – and whether you realize it or not, as a military spouse, you serve as “the backbone of the military.”